Requirements for Incoming Students

 If you do not meet all three but come close to meeting one or more of these criteria, your application will be reviewed for admission as either an "H" Honors student or as an "I" (Invited) Honors student.
 The "I" designation does not appear on your student record or entitle you to priority scheduling, but it gives you full access to all Honors activities, including courses, trips, seminars, and social activities.
 (Students and professors are generally not even aware which Honors students are "H" and which are "I"!)

 Application: The brief online application takes only a few minutes to complete and you can submit it anytime during the year.
-If you hope to join the Honors Program by the beginning of the semester, you must submit the application by July 31 for Autumn semester and by November 30 for Spring semester.

 Requirements for Continuing Lima-campus Students and Transfer Students